zyhuggan/computational-mechanics/module_01/HW_01-Copy1.md

     b.
 What is the average density of the box?

     c.
 What is the result of the following logical operation, `volume>1000` (in inches^3)

-+++

-The volume of a box is calculated by doing the length x width x height of the box.
-The density is calculated by doing mass divided by volume.

 ```{code-cell} ipython3
 #a).
 Volume of a Rectangular Box 12.5" x 11" x 14"